OpenEvalProject/evals/manuscripts/elife-35112/v2/manuscript.md

 The data were analyzed in iSMS software (Preus et al., 2015).
 The two channels of each image were aligned and fluorescence count traces (donor and acceptor) were extracted and raw FRET efficiencies (E) and stoichiometries (S) were computed.
 To eliminate contributions from complexes with single type of dye or photobleached acceptor dye, only traces with S values between 0.25 and 0.75 were selected for further analysis.
 Another selection criterion for molecules was anti-correlation of intensity in donor and acceptor channels.
 All trajectories were also checked for bleaching and blinking events.
 Molecules showing bleaching were used to obtain correction factors, that is donor leakage, direct acceptor excitation and gamma factor (Preus et al., 2015).
 Experiments were repeated at least three times using independent proteoliposome preparations.
 To construct histograms from TIRF data, we used only such TIRF time traces which showed transitions detectable by Hidden Markov Model algorithm implemented in iSMS (Preus et al., 2015), that is were responsive/active.
 This approach eliminated contribution from SecYEG complexes which were reconstituted with their cytoplasmic side facing the vesicle interior and thus inaccessible to SecA and the substrate.
 Corrected FRET values were used to produce histograms.

-## Photobleaching correction
+### Photobleaching correction

 Statistical distributions of dwell times were corrected for photobleaching using probability distribution of photobleaching times (Pphotobleaching) estimated from TIRF traces for each experiment.
+Subsequently, we employed non-negative regularised iterative reconvolution of two distributions, that is photobleaching of individual molecules and simulated dwell time distribution to match measured data:

+$$
+P_{measured}=P_{photobleaching}∗P_{estimate},
+$$

-Subsequently, we employed non-negative regularised iterative reconvolution of two distributions, that is photobleaching of individual molecules and simulated dwell time distribution to match measured data:(1)Pmeasured=Pphotobleaching∗Pestimate,where Pmeasured relates to the Probability Density Function (PDF) derived from experiment, Pphotobleaching is PDF of photobleaching (estimated from data) and Pestimate is the simulated gamma distribution with scale equal to one, representing an estimate of the original data unaffected by photobleaching.
+where Pmeasured relates to the Probability Density Function (PDF) derived from experiment, Pphotobleaching is PDF of photobleaching (estimated from data) and Pestimate is the simulated gamma distribution with scale equal to one, representing an estimate of the original data unaffected by photobleaching.
 The best hit was found by a least squares method as implemented in SciPy optimize python package (http://www.scipy.org/).
 A regularised inverse transform was used to reconstruct dwell-time histograms using non-negativity constraints (Provencher, 1982) and the reconstructed probability density function, Pestimate.

-## μsALEX confocal experiments on freely diffusing proteoliposomes
+### μsALEX confocal experiments on freely diffusing proteoliposomes

 The experimental set-up used to collect µsALEX data was previously described (Sharma et al., 2014).
 The laser alternation period was set to 40 μs (duty cycle of 40%) with intensity for the 488 nm laser ∼100 µW and the 594 nm laser intensity ∼90 μW.
 Data were collected using Labview graphical environment (LabView 7.1 Professional Development System for Windows, National Instruments, Austin, TX) (Lee et al., 2005).
 Separate photon streams were then converted and stored in an open file format for timestamp-based single-molecule fluorescence experiments (photon-hdf5), which is compatible with many recent data processing environments (Ingargiola et al., 2016a).